Thursday, 27 April 2017

 In time, I hope to migrate the stories of some of these branches of the Comerford family in Limerick city and council to my site on Comerford family history.
 But I thought it was worth sharing these stories as I try to disentangle the roots and branches of these family trees.

-Comerford of Graigue, Co Carlow, Dublin and Pallaskenry, Co Limerick
+Comerford of Graigue, Co Carlow, Cork, Dublin and Pallaskenry, Co Limerick

-3, Sarah Anne, was living in Dublin in 1849 when she was a witness at the wedding of her brother William Comerford.
-She was a dressmaker.
+2, Sarah Anne, dressmaker, living in Dublin in 1849 when she was a witness at the wedding of her brother William Comerford.
 On 29 July 1850, she married Timothy McMahon, tailor, of 128 Upper Dorset Street, Dublin, son of John McMahon, in Saint Mary’s Church (Church of Ireland), Dublin.

 7, Samuel Horatio Comerford (1842- ), born 13 December 1842, at 6 Bachelor’s Walk, Dublin.
 He was baptised in Saint Mary’s Church (Church of Ireland), Dublin, on 28 December 1842.